How do you cook a pumpkin? I’m sharing how to roast a pumpkin, and some ideas on what to do with it and how we store it.

 What pumpkin is good for roasting?
 When you buy it at the store it’s called a pie pumpkin.
 When you grow it from seed there are a few different varieties.
 Look on the label and it will tell you if it’s a pumpkin for cooking or eating.

-Start by cutting the top off of each pumpkin.
+Start by using a sharp knife to cut the top off of each pumpkin.
 You don’t need to worry about how straight or how low your cut is.

 Here’s what they should look like after scooping them out.
 They don’t need to be perfect, and don’t forget to clean out the lid of the pumpkin as well.

-Place the lids back on the pumpkin, and place the pumpkin on a foil lined baking sheet.
+Place the lids back on the pumpkin, and place the pumpkin on an aluminum foil lined baking sheet.

 Place in an oven preheated at 350 degrees.
 Bake the pumpkins for 45 minutes to 1 hour.